 Sean is one of only two men over 40 years old to qualify for the 2008 Olympic Trials which he did by running 2hrs 20mins at the 2007 Chevron Houston Marathon.

 Other achievements include competing in the 1996 Olympic Marathon, qualifying with his personal best marathon time of 2:10:59.
-He is currently the cross-country and track coach at Kinkaid High School and has been coaching runners for the past 10 years through his training group, The Kenyan Way.
+Sean has been coaching runners for the past 18 years through his training group, The Kenyan Way.

 Sean’s local achievements include winning the 2003 Houston Marathon and being a top five finisher in six Houston Marathon appearances.
 He holds numerous course records including the Conoco 10K, Rockets Run, Memorial City 5K, HBU Hustle, Baytown Heat Wave 5 Miler, Rudy T. Twilight Run and the Houston Dome Run 10K.